 While “full coverage” is a loosely defined term, most industry experts agree that it typically combines three scopes of protection: state-required liability coverage, collision coverage, and comprehensive coverage.

-- Most states have a minimum liability coverage requirement, which pays for property damages and bodily injury stemming from a motor vehicle accidents in which you are found to be at fault.
+- Most states have a minimum liability coverage requirement, which pays for property damages and bodily injury stemming from motor vehicle accidents in which you are found to be at fault.
 This is “basic” car insurance coverage.

 - Collision coverage pays for damages to your car in the event of an accident whether or not you are at fault.